help-me-mom/ng-mocks/README.md

 ---

-### How to create a mock provider
+### How to mock providers

-`MockProvider` might be useful If you want to create a stub for a service or a token in providers.
+`MockProvider` might be useful If you want to create **a stub for a service** or a token in providers.

-- `MockProvider( MyService, overrides? )` - creates a factory provider with `MockService(MyService)` under the hood.
+- `MockProvider( Service, overrides? )` - creates a factory provider with `MockService(Service)` under the hood.
-- `MockProvider( MY_TOKEN_1, useValue? )` - creates a factory provider that returns `undefined`.
+- `MockProvider( TOKEN, useValue? )` - creates a factory provider that returns `undefined`.
-- `MockProvider( MyService, {mock: true} )` - creates a factory provider that extends the mock instance with the passed value.
+- `MockProvider( Service, {mock: true} )` - creates a factory provider that extends the mock instance with the passed value.
-- `MockProvider( MY_TOKEN_1, 'fake' )` - creates a factory provider that returns the specified value.
+- `MockProvider( TOKEN, 'fake' )` - creates a factory provider that returns the specified value.
-- `MockProviders( MyService1, MY_TOKEN_1, ... )` - returns an array of mocks.
+- `MockProviders( Service, TOKEN, ... )` - returns an array of mocks.

 Now let's pretend that in an Angular application `TargetComponent` depends on a service of `DependencyService`, and, in favor of avoiding overhead, its mock object should be used.